 One of our favorite spots for street food in Bangkok is on Rama IV road in Sathorn between Lumpini and Khlong Toei Station.
-It is not one of the most famous places for street food, but it is very local.
+It is not one of the most famous places for street food, but it is very local and authentic.

-One great thing about that is that the prices are also local and not geared toward tourists.
+One of the best parts is that the prices are local and not geared toward tourists.
 For example, the popular mango sticky rice dessert costs about 40 Baht, versus the 100 Baht you will pay in Chinatown.

 Rama IV road, Sathorn, Bangkok between Lumphini Park and Klong Toei MRT Station.

 Hours: Open every day from 5 pm to 9 pm